Monday, June 9, 2025

 And it’s not just your own echo.

-Configurations like that very rarely happen.
+Configurations like that only rarely resonate

 But you don’t know how.